GTA teacher arrested on allegations of sexual relationship with former student

 Charges stem from an alleged sexual relationship that Vanpatten had with a 16-year-old female student at Concord Academy in Petoskey between 2017 and 2019, according to Wallin.

+GTA parents said at after-school pick-up on Tuesday that they had received an email from the school directing all further questions to the Emmet County Sheriff's Office.

+Vanpatten was not listed on GTA's staff directory on the website as of Tuesday morning.

-All of the current charges against Vanpatten stem from one victim at that school, Wallin confirmed, but as a result, his office is asking for other potential victims to come forward.
+Charges against Vanpatten stem from one victim at Concord Academy in Petoskey, Wallin confirmed, but as a result, his office is asking for other potential victims to come forward.

 "We understand the courage it takes to come forward in situations like this, and we want to assure potential victims that their privacy will be fully respected," Emmet County Undersheriff Matt Leirstein said in a media release.
 "We would like to remind the public that we will never release the names of the survivors."